stuycs-gh-classrooms/9001_gpt-the-chat-masters/README.md

 Provide each prompt you gave ChatGPT bellow.
 Give each prompt a header like this :`#### Prompt X` where X is a counter starting at 1.

+#### Prompt 1

+can you continue from the save image function and add a way to plot the points from the edge list in a PPM file

+#### Prompt 2

+continue the code with new methods for drawing circles, bezier curves, and hermite curves

+#### Prompt 3

+can you finish the bezier curve and hermite curve functions

+#### Prompt 4

+write a method to apply a transformation matrix to the edge list

+#### Prompt 5

+Create a parser that will interpret a script to be used to draw an image.Each command is a single word without spaces in it, and if it takes arguments, the line after will contain the arguments, separated by spaces.
+Here is the full list of commands:
+- line: add a line to the point matrix - takes 6 arguemnts (x0, y0, z0, x1, y1, z1)
+- ident: set the transform matrix to the identity matrix
+- scale: create a scale matrix, then multiply the transform matrix by the scale matrix - takes 3 arguments (sx, sy, sz)
+- move: create a translation matrix, then multiply the transform matrix by the translation matrix - takes 3 arguments (tx, ty, tz)
+- rotate: create a rotation matrix, then multiply the transform matrix by the rotation matrix - takes 2 arguments (axis theta)
+- apply: apply the current transformation matrix to the edge matrix
+- display: clear the screen, draw the lines of the point matrix to the screen, display the screen
+- save: clear the screen, draw the lines of the point matrix to the screen/frame save the screen/frame to a file - takes 1 argument (file name)

+#### Prompt 6

+update the parser to use the function names defined in the other code for creating transformation matrices

+#### Prompt 7

+that is not correct, the function should process and complete each command rather than just returning a list of commands

+#### Prompt 8

+create a file main.py that uses parse_script on the file with filename "script"

+#### Prompt 9

+create a makefile that runs main.py

+#### Prompt 10

+rewrite the makefile with a tab character instead of spaces

+#### Prompt 11

+add a function to plot the points from the edge list by updating the structure used to write the PPM files

+#### Prompt 12

+write the identity_matrix function

 ## Task 3: The Final Program
 Include the final program created by ChatGPT in this repository in a folder called __1-program__.